Plate Finned Type Heat Exchanger

 Plate finned type Heat Exchanger Manufacturer INDIA

-A plate-fin heat exchanger is made of layers of corrugated sheets.
-Separated by flat metal plates, Typically aluminium.
-To create a series of finned chambers.
-Separate hot and cold fluid streams flow through alternating layers of the heat exchanger.
-And enclosed at the edges by side bars.
-Heat is transferred from one stream.
-Through fin interface to the separator plate.
-And through the next set of fins into the adjacent fluid.
-The fins also serve to increase the structural integrity of the heat exchanger.
-And allow it to withstand high pressures while providing an extended surface area for heat transfer.
+A plate-fin heat exchanger is made of layers of corrugated sheets separated by flat metal plates, typically aluminium, to create a series of finned chambers.
+Separate hot and cold fluid streams flow through alternating layers of the heat exchanger and are enclosed at the edges by side bars.
+Heat is transferred from one stream through the fin interface to the separator plate and through the next set of fins into the adjacent fluid.
+The fins also serve to increase the structural integrity of the heat exchanger and allow it to withstand high pressures while providing an extended surface area for heat transfer.

-A high degree of flexibility is present in plate-fin heat exchanger design.
-As they can operate with any combination of gas, liquid, and two-phase fluids.
-Heat transfer between multiple process streams.
-Also accommodated.
-With a variety of fin heights and types as different entry and exit points available for each stream.
+A high degree of flexibility is present in plate-fin heat exchanger design as they can operate with any combination of gas, liquid, and two-phase fluids.
+Heat transfer between multiple process streams is also accommodated,with a variety of fin heights and types as different entry and exit points available for each stream.

-- The fins are placed sideways.
-To provide a zig-zag path and serrated and perforated.
-Which refer to cuts and perforations in the fins to augment flow distribution and improve heat transfer.
+- Where the fins are placed sideways to provide a zig-zag path and serrated and perforated which refer to cuts and perforations in the fins to augment flow distribution and improve heat transfer.

 - Natural gas liquefaction